nuwave/lighthouse/docs/master/api-reference/directives.md

   injectArgs: Boolean = false

   """
+  Resolve the model by directive args like @eq, @where etc.
+  You may not use the find argument in combination with findByArgs
+  """
+  findByArgs: Boolean = false

+  """
+  Apply scopes to the underlying query.
+  The scopes can only be used in combination with the findByArgs argument
+  """
+  scopes: [String!]

+  """
   Statically defined arguments that are passed to `Gate::check`.

   You may pass pass arbitrary GraphQL literals,